Nine nifty ways to use a dotted journal (or planner)

 Unlike a lined pad, a dotted paper notebook’s ruling won’t cut through the downstrokes on under-hanging letters and create an unsightly interruption of your flowing script.
 It’s barely there and easy to fade out when you publish your finished piece on Instagram.

+Want to give your day some order?
 Use that helpful dot grid to create a weekly planner with boxes for each day, or a daily calendar that helps you stay on track of your tasks from morning to evening.
-Since you’ve got a whole dotted notebook to play with, you can play around with layouts and structures, trying different ones each week.
+Since you’ve got a whole dotted notebook to play with, you could keep things fresh by trying different layouts and structures each week.
 That’s a benefit you just don’t get with pre-printed planners.

 Dotted paper gives you the freedom to get your thoughts down on paper in whatever way makes sense.
 Use the dots to create flow-charts to help you map out business plans or projects.
 Write sideways and upside down, or use thought bubbles and boxes to separate themes and ideas from each other.
 The page is whatever you make it.